 Injured employees should retain legal representation as soon after a workplace accident as possible.
 Workers must file lawsuits for on-the-job injuries within two years, or they lose the opportunity to bring a case.

 Call a Kingwood Workplace Injury Attorney

-On-the-job injuries may seem overwhelming – from how to pay your bills (medical and otherwise) to recovering your lost income.
+On-the-job injuries may seem overwhelming.
+Trying to pay your bills (medical and otherwise) after losing your income can be incredibly challenging.
 Addressing these uncertainties starts with determining who is responsible for your losses and what legal avenue to pursue.
 Discussing your case with one of our Kingwood workplace injury lawyers early in the process can put you in the best position to secure a favorable settlement.
 Contact Haines Law today to put our team to work for you.